With increasingly frequent pee tests being carried out at places of

 How to keep urine warm - heat pack vs digital

-In this short video, we explain the difference between using a heat pack and a digital warming device for keeping your urine warm.
+In this short video, we explain the difference between using a heat pack or a hand warmer and a digital warming device for keeping your urine warm.
 The differences are stark, as you can see from the footage!

 Why is urine measured at these temperatures?